arnkoen/poki/README.md

 - ogg sound loading and spatial playback
 - phong shading

+Audio has been moved outside the core.
+This is because it does not support sound input, which is not optimal for some creative coding use cases.
+Have a look at libs like miniaudio or rtAudio, if you need it.
+Also, if you'd like some advanced audio engine for games, you should have a look at SoLoud. \
 The builtin phong shader uses the alpha channel of the diffuse texture as a specular map.
 If you want to pack your image accordingly, you can use [pk-image](https://github.com/arnkov/pk-image). \
 For tools regarding the m3d model format, have a look here https://gitlab.com/bztsrc/model3d. \